cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/access-startup.md

 **Confirm**.
 Copy and store your API Key in a secure location.

-You can now view the BioNeMo Framework container [here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework) or by searching the NGC Catalog for “BioNeMo Framework”.
-Feel free to explore the resources available to you in the catalog.
+You can now view the BioNeMo Framework container at this direct link in the [NGC Catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework) or by searching the NGC
+Catalog for “BioNeMo Framework”.
+Feel free to explore the other resources available to you in the catalog.

 # Startup Instructions